-- (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day - (3) The fishery will be closed in each calendar week on Friday, Saturday and Sunday during this sub-period.
+Thursday of each week when the fishery is open.
+Sale is prohibited at all other times.
+The fishery will be closed in each calendar week on Thursday, Friday, Saturday and Sunday during this sub-period.
 There will be no commercial possession or sale of striped bass on these days for general category commercial fishermen. - 4.
 On September 1, a minimum of 50% of the remaining FFT allocation may be transferred to the General Category (GC) and, if such transfer occurs, the GC fishery shall be opened until that allocation is estimated to be harvested. - 5.
 Floating fish trap allocation that has been transferred to the general category fishery may be transferred back to the floating fish trap fishery.
 Any allocation transferred back to the floating fish trap fishery shall not exceed the amount of the original transfer.

-B. Floating Fish Traps
+B. Floating Fish Traps:

 - 1. Floating fish trap operators must be permitted pursuant to the General Equipment Provisions, Part 6 of this Subchapter. - 2.
-Allocation: During a single calendar year, the floating fish trap quota shall not be more than thirty-nine percent (39%) of the annual Rhode Island commercial quota. - 3.
-Minimum size: Twenty-six inches (26") - 4.
-Season: April 1 through December 31 - 5.
+Allocation: During a single calendar year, the floating fish trap quota shall not be more than thirty-nine percent (39%) of the annual Rhode Island commercial quota. - Minimum size: Twenty-six inches (26"). - 4.
+Season: April 1 through December 31. - 5.
 Possession limit: Unlimited.
-Once seventy percent (70%) of the seasonal allocation is projected to be harvested, the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day. - 6.
-Reporting: All floating fish trap operators shall keep daily records of striped bass landings and report landings to SAFIS every Monday, Wednesday, and Friday, of every week that the trap is in operation. - 7.
-If the floating fish trap operators are found to be out of compliance with the reporting requirements, the operators will be notified, and default to following program: - a.
+Once seventy percent (7090%) of the seasonal allocation is projected to be harvested, the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day. - 6.
+Reporting: All floating fish trap operators shall keep daily records of striped bass landings and report landings to SAFIS every Monday, Wednesday, and Friday, of every week that the trap is in operation no more than twenty four (24) hours after landing.

+- 7. If the floating fish trap operators are found to be out of compliance with the reporting requirements, the operators will be notified, and default to following program: - a.
 April 1 through December 31: One hundred percent (100%) of the floating fish trap quota shall be available during this sub-period.
-Once seventy percent (70%) of the seasonal allocation is projected to be harvested, the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day.

-- C. Gill net Prohibition for Striped Bass: No person shall take or possess any striped bass while gillnetting, or while hauling a gillnet. - D. Hybrid or Cultured Striped Bass - Aquaculture-reared striped bass or hybrid striped bass brought into Rhode Island for sale or resale, which is wholly or partially processed, except for cultured striped bass or hybrid striped bass from a fish farm or processor which are a fully processed and packaged product whether fresh or frozen, shall have affixed to it a tag identifying it as an aquaculture product. - 2.
+Once seventy percent (70%) of the seasonal allocation is projected to be harvested, the possession limit shall be five hundred (500) pounds per floating fish trap licensee per calendar day. - C. Gill net Prohibition for Striped Bass: No person shall take or possess any striped bass while gillnetting, or while hauling a gillnet. - D. Hybrid or Cultured Striped Bass: - Aquaculture-reared striped bass or hybrid striped bass brought into Rhode Island for sale or resale, which is wholly or partially processed, except for cultured striped bass or hybrid striped bass from a fish farm or processor which are a fully processed and packaged product whether fresh or frozen, shall have affixed to it a tag identifying it as an aquaculture product. - 2.
 Packages, containers, and each fish or fish product containing aquaculture products shall be tagged or labeled with a uniform series of fourteen (14) digit numbers and letters as shown in the example below: